 What is eosinophilic esophagitis?

 Eosinophilic esophagitis is an increasingly prevalent disease that is characterized by an inflammation of the esophagus, the organ that brings food from the mouth to the stomach.
-Eosinophilic esophagitis is a disease where the esophagus becomes inflamed in association with the presence of many particular cells, eosinophils, within the lining of the esophagus itself.
+This inflammation is associated with the presence of eosinophils lining the esophagus.
 Eosinophils are white blood cells found in many allergic diseases.
 For example, these cells are often present in the lungs of people suffering from asthma.
-Certain people actually describe eosinophilic esophagitis as "asthma of the esophagus".
+Certain people actually describe eosinophilic esophagitis as an "asthma of the esophagus".

 What are the symptoms of eosinophilic esophagitis?

 Who are those most likely to suffer from eosinophilic esophagitis?

-Studies show that this disease mostly affects young men in their twenties and thirties, although many other cases have been described in young children and older adults.
+Studies show that this disease mostly affects young men in their thirties, although many cases worldwide have been described in young children and older adults.
 Moreover, there is often a member of the family who also has eosinophilic esophagitis.
-Lastly, many patients have additional allergic diseases (asthma, rhinoconjunctivitis, food allergies).
+Lastly, many patients have additional allergic diseases such as asthma, rhinoconjunctivitis or food allergies.

-What are the possible causes of eosinophilic esophagitis?
+What are the possible triggers of eosinophilic esophagitis?

 How does one diagnose eosinophilic esophagitis?

 What is the treatment of an eosinophilic esophagitis?

-Since the symptoms of an eosinophilic esophagitis are often confounded with those of gasto-esophageal reflux, certain people are first treated with medications called proton-pump inhibitors (ex: Pantoloc™, Prevacid™).
-Since eosinophils are also found in asthma, the doctor will sometimes prescribe medicines that appear destined to treat asthmatics, such as inhaled cortisone (ex: Flovent™) which is a medication also used in the treatment of asthma.
+Given that eosinophilic esophagitis can result in symptoms of gastro-esophageal reflux, certain people are first treated with medications called proton-pump inhibitors (ex: Pantoloc™, Prevacid™).
+In order to control the inflammation found in the esophagus, a doctor may prescribe an inhaled cortisone puffer (ex: Flovent™) which is a medication also used in the treatment of asthma.
 However, since the patient is treating his/her esophagus, he/she must swallow the medicine instead of inhaling it.
 He/she must also be careful not to eat or drink immediately after taking the medicine.
-Sometimes, the doctor can identify specific food allergies in these patients using allergy skin tests.
-In this case, an elimination diet may be recommended.
-It is also possible that the doctor recommends from the very start to avoid certain foods without allergy tests.
+Sometimes, the doctor may identify specific foods that trigger the disease through the use of allergy skin tests or atopy patch tests.
+In this case, a diet that excludes these foods may be recommended.
+It is also possible that the doctor recommends from the very start to avoid certain common triggering foods without allergy tests.
 All forms of diets undertaken in this manner must be under supervision, so as not to cause nutritional deficiencies.
-Other medications for this disease are currently being studied and have not yet been approved for use in this disease.
+Other medications are currently being studied and have not yet been approved for use in this disease.